raahi-chada2004/out_writeapi/README.md

 # Fluentbit WriteAPI Output Plugin

+This README inclues all the necessary information to use the WriteAPI Pipeline.

+## Configuration File

+Fluentbit Official Guide to a Config File: https://docs.fluentbit.io/manual/administration/configuring-fluent-bit/classic-mode/configuration-file

 The WriteAPI Output Plugin enables a customer to send data to Google BigQuery without writing any code.
-Most of the work is done through the `config` file.
+Most of the work is done through the `config` file (named something like `examplefile.config`).
 The FluentBit `config` file should contain the following sections at the very least: `SERVICE`, `INPUT`, `OUTPUT`.
 The following is an example of a `SERVICE` section:
 ```
 [SERVICE]
     Flush           1